-4 Tips for Attracting American Goldfinches to your Yard – Guaranteed
+4 Tips for Bringing American Goldfinches to your Yard

 My parents always had a couple of bird feeders out when I was growing up and the American Goldfinch was a common visitor.
-I remember their bright summer yellow colors catching my eye, even when I was a kid!
-It’s a common feeder bird in its range, but there are several things you can do to attract American Goldfinches to your yard.
+I remember their bright summer yellow colors catching my eye when I was a kid.
+So, they’re one of my favorite birds!
+It’s a fairly common feeder bird in its range, and there are several easy steps you can take to attract American Goldfinches to your yard.

 First things first, here’s the range of the American Goldfinch.
+I’m also posting the map below.
 They’re year-round visitors in much of the United States.
-This bird is unique in that it molts twice a year: In the spring and in the fall after mating season.
+This bird is unique in that it molts twice a year in the spring and in the fall after mating season.

 The Range of the American Goldfinch